nculwell/MathStudy/LogicDiscrete.md

 ## Discrete Math

+### Introductions

-#### Discrete Math for Computer Science
+#### Discrete math for computer science

 These are generally grab-bags of topics relevant for beginning CS students: logic, proofs, number theory, boolean algebra, combinatorics, graph theory.
 I only list older, cheap editions.
-These books tend to be elementary and shallow, because they are devoted to brief coverage of a large variety of topics.
+These books tend to be relatively elementary and shallow, because they are devoted to brief coverage of a large variety of topics, but on the other hand they are widely available, polished in their presentation and they have lots of exercises.

+Typical topics are: logic and proof, set theory, functions, introduction to algorithms, basic number theory, mathematical induction, counting and discrete probability, other topics in combinatorics, graphs and trees, basic automata theory.

 * (FREE) [Harvard CS 20 notes](https://www.seas.harvard.edu/courses/cs20/MIT6_042Notes.pdf)
 * Rosen. *Discrete Mathematics and its Applications* ([6e](https://smile.amazon.com/dp/0073229725), [5e](https://smile.amazon.com/dp/0072424346), [5e solns [odd problems only]](https://smile.amazon.com/dp/0072474777)) - Probably the most popular book of this type.
 * Epp. *Discrete Mathematics with Applications* ([3e](https://smile.amazon.com/dp/0534359450), [3e solns](https://smile.amazon.com/Student-dp/0534360289), [2e](https://smile.amazon.com/dp/0534944469), [ERRATA](http://condor.depaul.edu/sepp/DMwA3e.htm)) - Noted for its clarity.
 Seems to be well-liked by struggling students.
 * Grimaldi. *Discrete and Combinatorial Mathematics: An Applied Introduction* ([4e](https://smile.amazon.com/dp/0201199122), [3e](https://smile.amazon.com/dp/B00404GGWI), [2e](https://smile.amazon.com/dp/0201119544)) - Older.
-Includes some interesting topics in the final chapters.

-Some introductions that are a bit different:
+Concludes with an introduction to abstract algebra with applications including cryptography.

+#### Discrete math with a different focus

 * Scheinerman. *Mathematics: A Discrete Introduction* ([3e](https://smile.amazon.com/dp/0840049420), [2e](https://smile.amazon.com/dp/0534398987)) - Covers a similar range of topics, but is aimed more at math majors.
-* Ross. *Topics in Finite and Discrete Mathematics* ([1e Dover](https://www.amazon.com/dp/052177571X)) - Unusual topics include finance, linear programming and statistics.
+* Ross. *Topics in Finite and Discrete Mathematics* ([1e Dover](https://www.amazon.com/dp/052177571X)) - Unusual topics include finance, linear programming and statistical inference.

-These are somewhat more mature approaches to discrete math.
+#### More advanced approaches to discrete math for computer science

 * Aho and Ullman, 1994. *Foundations of Computer Science: C Edition* ([**FREE ONLINE**](http://infolab.stanford.edu/~ullman/focs.html), [1e](https://smile.amazon.com/dp/0716782847))

+  Combines discrete math with programming.

 * Graham, Knuth, Patashnik. *Concrete Mathematics: A Foundation for Computer Science* ([2e](https://smile.amazon.com/dp/0201558025))

+  One of the most well-loved books in math and computer science.

-#### Combinatorics and Graph Theory
+### Combinatorics and Graph Theory

 * Lovász, Pelikán, Vesztergombi. *Discrete Mathematics: Elementary and Beyond* ([1e](https://smile.amazon.com/dp/0387955852))